Chapter Thirty Seven

 I ask, “Can we go for a PG this time?
 There’s a fair amount of blood, but little profanity and only implied sex, a PG makes it easier for Chloe’s fan base to get in.
 With an R, they have to buy a ticket for some Disney crap and sneak in to our flick.
 That’s fine, but now that we get paid on ticket sales, someone else gets the sale, we get the audience.”

 Amaya, “I have already told Childers we go PG.”

 “Guess I should have known, but it didn’t come up.”

 Nikko, “No, it’s a good question, Amaya and I were kicking around revenue and it popped in our heads to remind Childers that his ticket sales would explode if Chloe’s fans flocked to the movie.
-The only ads we’re running are on Facebook, Mayumi will have trailers and stills on Chloe’s page, both on Facebook, YouTube and Google+.
+The only ads we’re running are on Facebook, Mayumi will have trailers and stills on Chloe’s page, both on Facebook and YouTube.
 Any fan who snaps themselves with a ticket will get posted on her page and two lucky fans will be flown to New York to spend a day at one of her photo shoots.
 Photos of that will also be posted on her pages.”

 “That is a cool idea.”